xing/jira-bookmarklets/README.md

-# Jira Ticket Print
+# Jira Helpers

-This small script will print a Jira ticket.
+This is a summary of client side script helpers.

 ## Installation